 10 Feb Bhutan Travel Itinerary for Budget Travelers

 For all the places I have been, Bhutan easily makes it to the top 5.
 It’s beautiful, it’s green, it’s exotic and the air is so clean, it will feel unnatural.
-But the highlight is its relaxed pace, their connection with the traditional past and their empathy for nature.
-I only don’t want to talk about my Bhutan travel itinerary, which you can find that up on the internet enough but also what to look for there.
+But the highlight is its relaxed pace, its connection with the traditional past and its empathy for nature.
+I only don’t want to talk about my Bhutan travel itinerary, which you can find up on the internet enough but also about what to look for there.